TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Introduction

-How can we enhance the quality of node features acquired from Pretrained Models (PMs) to better suit downstream graph tasks?
-Graphs or networks serve as fundamental representations for relational structures, and their analysis is useful in many scientific and industrial applications.
-Various tasks, ranging from recommendation and molecule property prediction to knowledge graph completion, can be formulated as graph learning endeavors.
-Graph Neural Networks (GNNs) employ a message-passing mechanism, where each node transmits its feature representations as messages to neighboring nodes, and thereby iteratively updating these neighbors' feature representations~\cite{gilmer2017neural, rossi2022unreasonable, hamilton2017inductive, kipf2016semi, velivckovic2017graph}.
-GNNs have become the state-of-the-art practice for most real-world graph learning tasks.
-Pretrained Models (PMs), such as BERT, GPT, and ViT~\cite{devlin2018bert, brown2020language, dosovitskiy2020image} have demonstrated remarkable performance across a range of natural language processing and computer vision tasks, including question answering and image classification.
-These models have become the foundations of modern ML systems.
-As a result, in real-world applications, it is common practice to utilize pretrained models for generating node features, and subsequently integrating these derived features into GNNs for graph learning tasks, encompassing link prediction and node classification~\cite{jin2022heterformer,hu2021ogb, hu2020open, zhao2022learning, chien2021node}.
-Nonetheless, employing node features from PMs without any domain adaptation is suboptimal, as features generated from PMs are completely unaware of the graph structure and prevents GNNs from fully exploiting the relation between node features and the graph structure.
 An illustrative real-world example is shown in Fig.~\ref{fig:amazon-cp}, where we leverage a co-purchasing graph to predict products frequently purchased together.
 Utilizing image features directly from PMs results in distinct feature representations for each product, causing GNNs to falter in predicting products that tend to be purchased together.
-This is a widespread issue that persists whenever a PM is leveraged to generate node features and the pretraining objective does not take graph structure into account.
-A few solutions have been proposed to address the issue.
-Patton assumes node features are text and uses language-specific training objectives~\cite{jin2023patton}.
-GLEM assumes the task is node classification and uses node labels during alternative training~\cite{zhao2022learning}.
-They suffer from two drawbacks: First, they do not measure the quality of node features from PMs, which decides whether finetuning is necessary.
-Second, they use text-specific features and only works on text-rich graphs.
-Instead, our solution is \textit{general} and can improve the node features obtained from \emph{any} PMs, so that GNNs can achieve better performance in \emph{any} downstream graph tasks.
+This is a widespread issue that persists whenever a PM is leveraged to generate node features and the pretraining objective does not take graph structure into account ~\cite{chien2021node}.
+Existing methods to overcome this issue suffer from two drawbacks.
+First, they do not measure the quality of node features from PMs, which decides whether finetuning is necessary.
+Second, they use text-specific features and only work on text-rich graphs.
+To address these issues, we introduce a \textit{principled} and \textit{general} solution, which improves node features obtained from \emph{any} PM, so that GNNs can achieve better performance in \emph{any} downstream graph task.